Build a marketplace – with WordPress or SaaS?

 - Dedicated support for developers

-- You can't change the Flex backend code
+- You can't change the Sharetribe backend code

-- Requires a bigger budget to get started
+- Requires a bigger initial budget to get started with custom development

 Below, you’ll find a more detailed discussion on each benefit and drawback, along with a concrete step-by-step description of building a marketplace and an example budget.